Interstate Compact on the Placement of Children (ICPC)

 A court order is not required to authorize the funding to transport a child for out-of-state placement nor to return a child to the sending state due to placement disruption.
 In the event of a placement disruption, the sending state has five (5) working days from the date notified by the receiving state's ICPC, to return a dependent child whose placement has been disrupted.
 The receiving state has sole discretion in determining whether or not to require the return of a child to the sending state.

-Funding for travel arrangements is approved by the Regional Administrator.
-In most cases, a child who will be placed out-of-state may travel alone, except in the following situations (not an exhaustive list):
+Funding for travel arrangements is approved by the Regional Administrator (RA).
+In most cases, a child who will be placed out-of-state may travel alone, except in the following situations (This is not an exhaustive list):

 • The juvenile court minute order specifies that an adult accompany the child.